 Accelerated Computer Science

 Accelerated Computer Science is for freshmen who have completed a year of programming experience before TJ but are not yet ready for APCS A plus Data Structures.
 Students who sign up for Accelerated CS should already be writing programs as a hobby.
 Such students should know that they want to take four years of computer science courses at TJ, ending with a senior project in the Systems Lab.
 Students will solve computational problems by applying the principles of computer science, including abstraction, object-oriented programming, algorithmic thinking, data processing, modeling, and simulation.
-The course is taught in Python.
+The programming language is Python.

 Artificial Intelligence 1 & 2